MrZackrox/AAD117/Journal.md

 Monogram
 --------

+Below you can see what looks like doodles and thats what it is.
+As soon as we were told to make monograms my hand grew a mind of its own just writing out 'ZAR' in different ways I could think of.
+I know there is not many different ways but I can all ready see some potential ones coming through.

 ![H and A Monogram](img/second_sketchs.png)

+Then this was when we were given time to think up of ones.
+I at that moment had no plan/ grid paper so I was stuck with lined.
+I managed though to get ideas down onto the page.
+As you can see I was leaning towards the "ZAR" that has the words 'different colours' around it.
+For me at this time I could invision this being used at different angles and it still being readable.
+I could then make it a spining animation on my website to tie in with it being all ways different.

 ![H and A Monogram](img/third_sketchs.png)

+You can see here that I have brought the idea above into Illustrator and its not turned out how I hopped.
+Know I probably could have worked with it and made it look nicer but at this time I had something else in the works which was a lot simpler but more effective.
+You can see this in the top left corner but this was the first initial try at it but as I looked at it something anoyed me about it.
+I then just for the fun of it made a few other ones but this is as far as the went.

 ![H and A Monogram](img/logo-try-1.png)

+Unfortantly I have missplaced some of my sketchs so I will have to skip right to the end more and less.
+So below is my wordmark coming to it finial form.
+As you can see I had two different ways I could do it.
+The one in the top left was the way I initial thought of doing it but then I thought that it would look better all being the same.
+So I decided to make the letter out of five by five grid anf only use a small triangle to make the letter.
+In my opinion I think this works perfect you can make out each letter and it doesn't look to bad either.
+I went for this monogram as it uses one of the building blocks from design and it so simple but effective.
+I then started to over lap them a bit and I started to get an interesting result as you can see.
+I like how you can still make out the letters below with the sutile colour change on the letters when the are all on top of each other.

 ![H and A Monogram](img/logo-try-2.png)
 ![H and A Monogram](img/versions.png)
 ![H and A Monogram](img/alphabet.png)